Enforcement of the Anti-Money Laundering Act

 The goal of money launderers is to re-introduce funds from illegitimate sources into the legitimate financial system.
 Due to this, companies and private traders are often used as a tool for money laundering.
 Entrepreneurs in different industries play a key role in the detection and prevention of money laundering.

 Companies and traders operating in certain industries are subject to the requirements of the Anti-Money Laundering Act.
-These operators have the obligation to report money laundering offences.
+These operators have the obligation to report suspicious transactions.

-By providing guidance and advice, we aim to ensure that those obliged to report money laundering offences observe the act in all of their operations.
+By providing guidance and advice, we aim to ensure that those obliged to report suspicious transactions observe the act in all of their operations.

 Companies and traders with reporting obligation must